Lucius Borich: Biography

-Lucius is the son of Australian guitarist and singer/songwriter Kevin Borich, and has played on many of his albums, playing both bass and drums.
+Lucius is the son of Australian guitarist and singer-songwriter Kevin Borich, and has played on many of his albums, playing both bass and drums.
 Kevin is one of New Zealand and Australia's most respected blues/rock guitarists.
 His encouragement and involvement in the industry gave Lucius his first experiences.
 Kevin and Lucius appeared together in an episode of the comedy-drama TV series Willing and Abel, in which Lucius played the regular role of street kid Parramatta Jones.
 Lucius, also took part in a very special tour in July 2009.
 Lucius joined forces with his father, the great Kevin Borich to perform on the Borich x Borich Tour with Harry Brus on bass.

-In April 2008, Lucius was featured in Australian drum magazine "Drumscene" as the feature cover story.
-Later, he was invited to play on the Drumscene Live Tour that also featured some of the world's most amazing and unique drummers.
+In April 2008, Lucius was featured in Australian drum magazine DRUMscene as the feature cover story.
+Later, he was invited to play on the DRUMscene Live Tour that also featured some of the world's most amazing and unique drummers.
 He performed in cities including Adelaide, Brisbane, Canberra, Sydney, Melbourne and Perth.

-Lucius is the father of three sons, Zappa, Kyuss and Buddy Borich (deceased).
+In early 2009, he appeared in the Channel 9, Twenty20 Cricket opening segment, playing the drums alongside DJ Mark Dynamik, and with Cog's logo on the front of the bass drum.

-In early 2009, Lucius appeared in the Channel 9, Twenty20 Cricket opening segment, playing the drums alongside DJ Mark Dynamik, and with Cog's logo on the front of the bass drum.
+More recently, he has been working recording touring with Magnus and recording, releasing music with Juice, their latest release 2017 titled Signs.
+He runs the recording, production, and mixing studio, Studio101, in Byron Bay.

-More recently, Lucius has been working recording touring with Magnus and recording, releasing music with Juice, their latest release 2017 titled Signs.
+In 2015, after a 5-year hiatus, Borich started recording and touring again in sold out shows across Australia with Cog.

-Lucius also runs the recording, production, and mixing studio, Studio101, in Byron Bay.
+Personal life

-In 2015, after a 5 year hiatus, Borich started recording and touring again in sold out shows across Australia with Cog.
+Borich has three sons; Zappa, Kyuss and the late Buddy.